 Main Fossil Fuels

-About 95% of the coal we burn in the US is used to generate electricity.
+About 90% of the coal we burn in the US is used to generate electricity.
 The rest is burned in industrial applications like steel making.
-We consume approximately 1 billion tons of coal per year in the United States.
+We consume approximately 0.5 billion tons of coal per year in the United States.
+Note that lower emission and significant recent drop in the natural gas price have created incentive for the power generation sector to switch to natural gas.

 Crude Oil and its Products

-About 80% of crude oil is refined into products that are used for transportation, in the forms of gasoline, diesel fuel, and jet fuel.
+About 70% of crude oil is refined into products that are used for transportation, in the forms of gasoline, diesel fuel, and jet fuel.
 Oil products are, by far, our largest source of transportation energy.
 The rest is used for home heating, generating electricity, and as feed stocks for plastics and other materials, like asphalt.
-We consume about 15 million barrels per day of crude oil, which works out to about 650 million tons.
+We consume about 20 million barrels per day of crude oil.

 Natural gas is used in three sectors, in approximately equal shares.
 It is used in residences and businesses for space heat, it is used in industries for process heat (i.e., as part of a production process), and it is burned in power plants to generate electricity.
-We consume about 20 trillion cubic feet of gas per year, which equals about 400 million tons.
+We consume about 32 trillion cubic feet of gas per year.

 The amount of carbon dioxide put out by burning a certain amount of fossil fuel is called the carbon intensity: